Introduction

 Q1: What is a graph in data structures?

-A graph is a collection of nodes (vertices) and edges (connections) that represent relationships between entities.
+A graph data structure is a collection of nodes (vertices) and edges (connections) that represent relationships between entities.
 Graphs are used to model networks, such as social networks, computer networks, or transportation systems, and can be either directed or undirected, weighted or unweighted.

 Q2: What are the different types of graphs in computer science?